 What you will see

-Worksites will be established on Whitehall Street, and there will be significant changes to traffic between Leek Street, Yarraville, and Parker Street, Footscray.
+Worksites have been established on Whitehall Street, and there are significant changes to traffic between Leek Street, Yarraville, and Parker Street, Footscray.

 The safety of all road users and our workforce is a priority.
-Detours will be in place and safety measures including temporary barriers will provide crews the access and space needed on Whitehall Street.
+Detours are in place and safety measures including temporary barriers provide crews the access and space needed on Whitehall Street.

-These changes will start from August 2018 and will be in place for approximately 12 months.
+These changes started from August 2018 and will be in place for approximately 12 months.

-During works, there will be some unavoidable disruptions in the local area for motorists, cyclists and pedestrians.
+During works, there are some unavoidable disruptions in the local area for motorists, cyclists and pedestrians.

-We have worked closely with local businesses and residents to plan these traffic changes, and will continue to work with them to plan and manage construction and traffic impacts as best as possible.
+We have worked closely with local businesses and residents to plan these traffic changes, and continue to work with them to plan and manage construction and traffic impacts as best as possible.

 - Whitehall Street will be reduced to one lane in both directions between Parker Street and Somerville Road (see blue line in map below)